-- Install the required network adapters, and SCSI controllers or Fibre Channel HBA. - 2 Connect the network adapters on each system. - To prevent lost heartbeats on the private networks, and to prevent the Microsoft cluster from mistakenly declaring a system down, Veritas recommends disabling the Ethernet autonegotiation options on the private network adapters.
-Contact the NIC manufacturer for details on this process. - 3 Use independent hubs or switches for the private heartbeats.
+- 1 Install the required network adapters, and SCSI controllers or Fibre Channel HBA. - 2 Connect the network adapters on each system.

+To prevent lost heartbeats on the private networks, and to prevent the Microsoft cluster from mistakenly declaring a system down, Veritas recommends disabling the Ethernet autonegotiation options on the private network adapters.
+Contact the NIC manufacturer for details on this process.

+- 3 Use independent hubs or switches for the private heartbeats.
 You can use cross-over Ethernet cables for two-node clusters.
 Verify that each system can access the storage devices. - 4 Verify that each system recognizes the attached shared disk and that the attached shared disks are visible.

-- Open the Control Panel by clicking Start > Control Panel. - On Windows 2012 operating systems, use the Settings menu from the Start screen. - 2 Click Network and Internet, and then click Network and Sharing Center. - In the Network and Sharing Center window, on the left side of the screen under Tasks, double-click Manage network connections. - Ensure that the public network adapter is the first bound adapter by following these steps sequentially: - In the Network Connections window, click Advanced > Advanced Settings. - In the Adapters and Bindings tab, verify that the public adapter is the first adapter in the Connections list.
-If necessary, use the arrow button to move the adapter to the top of the list. - Click OK. - Open the Public status dialog box by doing one of the following in the Network Connections window: - Double-click the adapter for the public network. - Right-click the adapter for the public network and click Status. - Select the adapter for the public network and click View status of this connection in the toolbar.
+- 1 Open the Settings menu from the Start screen. - 2 Click Network and Internet, and then click Network and Sharing Center. - 3 In the Network and Sharing Center window, on the left side of the screen under Tasks, double-click Manage network connections. - 4 Ensure that the public network adapter is the first bound adapter by following these steps sequentially: - In the Network Connections window, click Advanced > Advanced Settings. - In the Adapters and Bindings tab, verify that the public adapter is the first adapter in the Connections list.
+If necessary, use the arrow button to move the adapter to the top of the list. - Click OK. - 5 Open the Public status dialog box by doing one of the following in the Network Connections window: - Double-click the adapter for the public network. - Right-click the adapter for the public network and click Status. - Select the adapter for the public network and click View status of this connection in the toolbar.